Information For Authors

 Style guide

-As "Constructions" is a platinum open-access journal, we have to kindly ask authors to typeset accepted papers themselves.
+As "Constructions" is a diamond open-access journal, we have to kindly ask authors to typeset accepted papers themselves.
 We therefore strongly recommend to use our LaTeX template when writing a paper.
 Alternatively, you can use this Word template.
 For using it, you will have to install the free fonts Baskerville and IBM Plex Sans.
 This is not a prerequisite for submitting a paper, though - you can also submit in any other format and do the typesetting after peer review.

-Peer Review Process
+Peer Review Policy

 All papers submitted to Constructions are subject to double-blind peer review.
 We rely on at least two reviewers for initial submissions and at least one reviewer for resubmissions of papers for which the reviewers requested major revisions.
+To make sure that the review process remains anonymous, we ask reviewers to refrain from trying to find out the identity of authors.
+We will never reveal the identities of reviewers to authors; however, reviewers are free to self-identify if they wish to do so.

 The peer reviewers are kindly asked to use the following criteria when assessing a paper: